rlivingsus/misc/AllBooks.md

 - Volk, Steve: Fringe-ology
 - Voigt, Emily: The Dragon behind the Glass
 - Vonnegut, Kurt: Slaughterhouse-5, Breakfast of Champions
 - Vuong, Ocean: On Earth Were Briefly Gorgeous
+- Waddell, Kaveh: Inside a Hacking Competition to Take Down a Water....
 - Wakin, Malham: War, Morality, and the Military Profession
 - Walker, ?: Your Head is a Houseboat: A Chaotic Guide to Mental Clarity (Seattle Public Library ebook)
 - Walker, Sam: The Captain Class